HenkT28/Fundamentals_Of_Data_Analysis_Assessment/README.md

 # Fundamentals_Of_Data_Analysis_Assessment

-This repository contains all my work for Assessment 2019 for the module Fundamentals of Data Analysis.
+This repository contains all my work in regards to my Assessment 2019 for the module Fundamentals of Data Analysis.

 by Henk Tjalsma